-- a) the Risk Committee, chaired by the CEO and composed by Eni's top management, including the Head of Internal Audit.
+- a) the Risk Committee, chaired by the CEO and composed by Eni's top management.
 It advices the CEO on the main risks to which Eni is exposed.
 In particular, it examines and expresses opinions, at the request of the latter, concerning the main results of the Integrated Risk Management process.
-The Risk Committee invites the Chairman of the Board of Directors to attend its meetings; - b) the Integrated Risk Management Department, which reports directly to the CEO, whose Director is appointed by the latter after hearing the President of the Board of Directors.
-Among other duties, it: - defines tools/methods for the Integrated Risk Management process, including the identification, in cooperation with the business areas and functions of Eni, of proposals for updating the risk management systems; - performs Integrated Risk Management sub-processes (risk strategy and integrated risk management processes);
+The Risk Committee invites the Chairman of the Board of Directors to attend its meetings; - b) the Integrated Risk Management function, which reports directly to the CEO, whose head is appointed by the latter after hearing the President of the Board of Directors.
+Among other duties, it: - defines tools/methods for the Integrated Risk Management process, including the identification, in cooperation with the business areas and functions of Eni, of proposals for updating the risk management systems;